-There are disadvantages to only child homeschooling as well.
 I wouldn’t be honest if I didn’t share those with you as well.
-The reality is there are advantages and disadvantages to every homeschooling situation and that’s because life comes with both pros and cons.
+The reality is there are advantages and disadvantages to every homeschooling situation.
+That’s because life comes with both pros and cons.

 Five Disadvantages to Only Child Homeschooling